On this page...

 My people are destroyed for lack of knowledge...

-...as if to find justification for their pursuit of and lust for more information, more data points, more statistics, more facts.
-Indeed, today's apparently unending and exponentially growing stream of data that is assimilated and redistributed via papers, books, television broadcasts, computer screens, presentations, orations, schooling, social media, so-called "independent fact checkers", etc. provides much insight into God's revelation to Daniel regarding the time of the end:
+...as if to find justification for their pursuit of and lust for more information, more data points, more statistics, more facts, more books, more lectures, more study, more funding, etc. Indeed, today's apparently unending and exponentially growing stream of data that is assimilated and redistributed via printed publications, television broadcasts, computer screens, presentations, orations, schooling, social media, so-called "independent fact checkers", etc. provides much insight into God's revelation to Daniel regarding the time of the end:

 ...and knowledge shall increase (knowledge will be multiplied).